Angela loves researching new facts, especially those about science and history. She feels that knowledge is essential in growth.

 When to Use the Present Tense

 The present tense is the tense that expresses what is happening right now.
 For instance, in English, the present tense for I speak would be "I read," "I am reading," and "I do read."
-Using the infinitive root, plus the endings listed above, you are changing the infinitive to the present tense.
-For instance, 'leer' becomes 'leo' when changing from to read to I read, by dropping the -er ending and adding the yo/-er ending -o. (leer (-) -er(+) -o = leo).
+Using the infinitive root, plus the endings listed above changes the infinitive to the present tense.
+For instance, 'leer' becomes 'leo' when changing from to read to I read by dropping the -er ending and adding the yo/-er ending -o. (leer (-) -er(+) -o = leo).

 When To Use the Preterite